What are the dates/times for The Louisiana Marathon events?

 Where can I meet my family and friends after the race?

 The easiest way to find your family and friends after the race is to have a plan beforehand.
-The Family Meeting Area is marked with signs showing letters of the alphabet and runners are encouraged to ask their family and friends to meet them under the sign showing the first letter of the runner’s last name.
+The grounds at the Finish Festival is the best location to meet up with a friend or family member after the race.

 How do I contact someone about an online merchandise purchase?

 Please visit www.thelouisianamarathon.com to view available merchandise.
 Please send all comments and questions to: firstname.lastname@example.org

 Will I be able to purchase race merchandise at the Expo and on race day?